rimimadision/omnicache-fast24-artifacts/README.md

 #### 1. Compile NOVA kenrel

-First, we need to compile and install kernel of NOVA and then reboot.
+First, we need to compile and install the kernel of NOVA and then reboot.

 NOTE:  If you are using our provided machine for AE, we have installed the NOVA kernel (version 5.1.0) for you.
 You don't need to reinstall the kernel.